Every year during the Easter season, at least one of my kids will ask a hard question:

-I'm dreading going to church on Easter Sunday because I know I'm going to hear a lot of justification of violence and abuse.
-As a survivor of abuse, I find that language especially triggering.
+I know I'm going to hear a lot of justification of violence and abuse.
+As a survivor of abuse, I find that language especially hard to sit through and agree with.
 It is not okay that Jesus was abused and murdered.
 Using myself to justify it - that I needed him to die in order for me to live - is extremely upsetting for me.
-Here are my reframes that I was inspired to write for myself after reading Meredith Miller's post
+Here are my reframes that I was inspired to write for myself after reading Meredith Miller's post.

 Jesus died for my sins.